mayabrandi/clinical_EPPs/README.md

               problems.
 ```

-To make it avalible in the web interface, go to the [CONFIGURATON tab](https://clinical-lims-stage.scilifelab.se/clarity/configuration/lab-work) and then select the AUTOMATION tab.
+To make it avalible in the [web interface](https://clinical-lims-stage.scilifelab.se/clarity), go to the CONFIGURATON tab and then select  AUTOMATION.
 Klick the NEW AUTOMATON button.

 - Choose a Automation Name
 - Channel Name should always be `limsserver`.